 - a.
 The Board of Trustees believes that using a Township issued electronic device will reduce costs, reduce the use of paper, streamline the business processes of the Township, and improve the delivery and exchange of information with citizens. - b.
 This electronic device policy sets forth guidelines for the use of an electronic device. - 2.
 User Responsibilities. - a.
 Elected officials must adhere to this policy. - b.
 All existing Township policies, state law, and federal law apply to an elected official's conduct while using an electronic device. - c.
 If an elected official believes someone has compromised the security of the electronic device, he/she must immediately notify the Township Manager - 3.
 Ownership. - a.
 Upon taking office an elected official will be provided with an electronic device to use for Township related business.
 The electronic device remains the property of the Township. - b.
 At the end of his/ her term, an elected official must return the electronic device to the Township.
 If he or she does not return the electronic device, the Township will take whatever actions are necessary and allowable by statute to secure the return of the device. - c.
 An elected official will use due care and caution in the maintenance and care of the electronic device. - d.
 An elected official will keep the electronic device password-protected at all times. - e.
 An elected official will not leave the electronic device in a place where it could be easily stolen, damaged or accessed. - f.
 The Township will provide routine maintenance of the electronic device issued to an elected official. - g.
 An elected official may not allow a non-Township employee or non-Township official to use or access the electronic device. - 4.
 Appropriate Use. - a.
-An elected official may only and exclusively use the electronic device for official Township business.
-He/she may not use the device for commercial, political, personal, or illegal use.
+An elected official may only and exclusively use the electronic device for official Township business, He/she may not use the device for commercial political, adopted October 27,2010; Revised 4/24/13, 7/24/13, 109/13, 49/24 4, 5/23/18, 6/12/19, 6/26/19, 7/24/19; 10/4/19 editing update to monitoring schedule; 10/9/19; 11/26/19, 2/26/20, 10/28/20, 2/10/21; 3/24/21; 7/28/21; 7/18/2022; 11/22/2022; 4/26/2023; 7/26/2023; 2/9/2024 personal, or illegal use.